 Delivery of a message sent from another chain.

-The receiver MUST validate that the caller of this function is a known gateway, i.e., one whose underlying cross-chain messaging protocol it trusts.
+The recipient MUST validate that the caller of this function is a known gateway, i.e., one whose underlying cross-chain messaging protocol it trusts.

 ).

 The protocol underlying a pair of gateways is expected to guarantee a series of properties.
-For detailed definition and discussion we refer to XChain Research’s Cross-chain Interoperability Report.
+For a detailed definition and discussion, we refer to XChain Research’s Cross-chain Interoperability Report.

-Attributes are designed so that gateways can expose any specific features the bridge offers without having to use a specific endpoint.
-Having a unique endpoint, with modularity through attributes, SHOULD allow contracts to change the gateway they use while continuing to express messages the same way.
+Attributes are designed so that gateways can expose any specific features the bridge offers without having to use a proprietary interface.
+This should allow contracts to change the gateway they use while continuing to express messages the same way.
 This portability offers many advantages:

 As some cross-chain communication protocols require additional parameters beyond the destination and the payload, and because we want to send messages through those bridges without any knowledge of these additional parameters, a post-processing of the message MAY be required (after sendMessage

-Some protocols gateway support doing arbitrary direct calls on the receiver.
-In that case, the receiver must detect that they are being called by the gateway to properly identify cross-chain messages.
+Some protocols gateway support doing arbitrary direct calls on the recipient.
+In that case, the recipient must detect that they are being called by the gateway to properly identify cross-chain messages.
 Getters are available on the gateway to figure out where the cross-chain message comes from (source chain and sender address).
 This approach has the downside that it allows anyone to trigger any call from the gateway to any contract.
 This is dangerous if the gateway ever holds any assets (ERC-20 or similar).
-The use of a dedicated executeMessage
+The use of a dedicated receiveMessage

 Existing cross-chain messaging protocols implement proprietary interfaces.
 We recommend that protocols natively implement the standard interface defined here, and propose the development of standard adapters for those that don't.